hamilton-lima/smallflatworld/docs/backlog.md

 - Copy and Paste Scene elements - does it make sense for a single element?
 - Create terrain based on seed, some ideas on https://80.lv/articles/001agt-005cg-crafting-a-hexagonal-map-generator/

-- Import 3D elements, this can be a start of the favorites library or imported
 - Create glass and water blocks, add attributes editor, Colider, transparency.

 - Music library from ABC format, see for renderer https://github.com/paulrosen/abcjs or adapt tuneJs to support it